highlightjs/highlight.js/docs/language-guide.rst

   {
     keywords: {
       keyword: 'else for if while',
-      literal: ['false','true','null']
+      literal: ['false','true','null'],
+      _relevance_only: 'one two three four'
     }
   }

 The group name becomes the class name in the generated markup, enabling different theming for different kinds of keywords.
+Any property starting with a ``_`` will only use those keywords to increase relevance, they will not be highlighted.

 To detect keywords, highlight.js breaks the processed chunk of code into separate words — a process called lexing.
 By default, "words" are matched with the regexp